kyma-project/community/concepts/observability-strategy/configurable-tracing/01-tracing-groundwork.md

 ### General
 - Users need a way to outstream trace data into multiple external systems.
 There will be no production-ready solution provided by Kyma, so user need to integrate with something.
-- Users need a way to add custom metrics from users' workload to that outstreams.
-Support for custom metrics is a major requirement for a monitoring solution.
+- Users need a way to add custom trace data from users' workload to that outstreams.
+Support for custom trace data is a major requirement for a distributed tracing solution.
-- Users need a way to influence what metrics are outstreamed.
-External systems will have a price dependent on load.
-Not relevant metrics must be droppable.
+- Users need a way to influence the amount of traces being outstreamed.
+External systems will have a price dependent on load and traffic.
+Not relevant traces must be droppable with some strategies.

 ### Basic backend configuration
 - Have a vendor-neutral layer of collectors that collects and ships trace data, but does not permanently store it (as a backend).